chriscatolico/ELT-Exercise/README.md

 *Load*

-The final database where the data frames were uploaded as tables was accomplished using sqlite.
-This database type was chosen because sqlalchemy works easily with pandas.
+The final database where the dataframes were uploaded as tables was accomplished using sqlite.
+This database type was chosen because it is relational and sqlalchemy works easily with pandas.